nbrg-ppcu/PhaStyle/README.md

-# ProkBERT PhaStyle

-# ProkBERT PhaStyle
-** UNDER DEVELOPMENT **
-RELEASE after 12th June

 ## Description

-ProkBERT PhaStyle is a tool designed for phage lifestyle prediction, classifying phages as either **virulent** or **temperate**.
-This repository contains the code and models for ProkBERT PhaStyle, utilizing genomic language models (GLMs) for efficient analysis directly from nucleotide sequences without the need for complex preprocessing pipelines or manually curated databases.
+ProkBERT PhaStyle is a BERT-based genomic language model fine-tuned for phage lifestyle prediction.
+It classifies phages as either **virulent** or **temperate** directly from nucleotide sequences, providing a fast, efficient, and accurate alternative to traditional database-based approaches.

+This model is particularly useful in scenarios involving fragmented sequences from metagenomic and metavirome studies, eliminating the need for complex preprocessing pipelines or manually curated databases.

 ## Table of Contents